NGruschke/master_internship/Hacking scenario/README.md

 ### 4. create privilege escalation

 **Kali Linux machine**
-run the command `resources 02_create_priv_esc.rc` this will create the privilege escalation move to a privileged process and execute bloodhound (a AD scanner)
+run the command `resource 02_create_priv_esc.rc` this will create the privilege escalation move to a privileged process and execute bloodhound (a AD scanner)

 after that you can dezip the zip file created during the escalation step if you want and run bloodhound but this is not required since you know which user to use.

 ### 5. create persistence

 **Kali Linux machine**
-run the command `resources 04_create_persistence_listener.rc` to create the listener for your persistance and run `ressources 03_create_persistence.rc` to create the persistance
+run the command `resource 04_create_persistence_listener.rc` to create the listener for your persistance and run `ressource 03_create_persistence.rc` to create the persistance

 ### 6. lateral mouvement

 **Kali Linux machine**
-for the lateral mouvement you will use the following script in your msfconsole `resources 05_lateral_mouvement.rc` don't forget to change the parrameter in the file.
+for the lateral mouvement you will use the following script in your msfconsole `resource 05_lateral_mouvement.rc` don't forget to change the parrameter in the file.
 This will create a new session on your AD.